Drift Fishing For Salmon: Everything You Need To Know

 You then follow the line with your rod tip as it moves down the river.
 If you use too much weight, the bait won’t drift naturally or will get hung up too often.

-The advantage to drift fishing for salmon is that it allows you to cast and fish far away from you and it also allows you to fish very deep if you need to.
+The advantage over other methods is that it allows you to cast and fish far away from you, and it also allows you to fish very deep if you need to.
 You could drift fish in 4 feet of water or 30 feet of water as long as there is a strong enough current to keep your bait moving.

-In some situations, drift fishing for salmon is not always the most effective method, it depends on the type of water where the salmon are holding.
+In some situations, drift fishing is not always the most effective method, it depends on the type of water where the salmon are holding.

 Drift Fishing Gear